5AT Advanced Technology Steam Locomotive: Proposal

 The April 1998 edition of Steam Railway contained an article by Wardale titled "Whither Steam Now?" which included reference to a "locomotive of Class 5 4-6-0 format - calling it a 5GT - that would outperform any British Pacific."

 Still described as the 5GT in the February 2001 edition of The Railway Magazine, the name 5AT first emerged in a letter from Alan Fozard to the editor of Steam Railway in June 2001, which coincided with the formation of the 5AT Project.

 The 5AT in its final conceptual form remained almost identical in size and weight to the BR 5MT, sharing the axle spacings and being just 4 tonnes heavier, with axle loads of 20 tonnes on each driving axle and 10 tonnes on each bogie axle.
 Where it differed in size from the 5MT was in its tender which was massively enlarged to carry large quantities of fuel and water to extend its operating range.
 Such a large tender would also have provided space for the locomotive-carried parts of advanced signalling systems such as European Rail Traffic Management System.
-The 5AT's four-axle tender would have had a gross weight of 80 tonnes with a fuel (light-oil) capacity of 7 tonnes and water capacity of 46 tonnes (12,000 US gallons).
+The 5AT's four-axle tender would have had a gross weight of 80 tonnes with a fuel (light-oil) capacity of 7 tonnes and water capacity of 46 tonnes (10,000 imperial gallons).